 Reporting Securities Fraud

 The SEC Office of the Whistleblower conducts thorough investigations of possible violations of federal securities laws.
-When submitting a tip, whistleblowers must hire a whistleblower lawyer to help prepare and file a TCR (“Tip, Complaint, and Referral”) form.
+To qualify for a reward you must report your fraud allegations to the SEC on a special form known as a “TCR, “which stands for “Tip, Complaint, and Referral.”
+Failure to use this form can result in disqualification from the program.
+Additionally, in order to file an anonymous whistleblower claim you are required to hire a licensed United States attorney, and you must submit your information by using the TCR form.
 This TCR will include information, such as the individuals involved in a particular scheme, and provide detailed examples of how the fraud works.
 Some examples of the kind of conduct the SEC is interested in include:

 - Ponzi scheme, Pyramid Scheme, or a High-Yield Investment Program

 - Theft or misappropriation of funds or securities

 - Manipulation of a security’s price or volume

 - False or misleading statements about a company (including false or misleading SEC reports or financial statements)